Boca Raton Bowl moves to Local 10 in 2019

 The move was made because the Tuesday before Christmas this year falls on Christmas Eve.

-UAB defeated Northern Illinois 37-13 in last year's Boca Raton Bowl, which matches two teams from either the American Athletic Conference, Conference USA or Mid-American Conference.
+UAB defeated Northern Illinois 37-13 in last year's Boca Raton Bowl, which matches two teams from the American Athletic Conference, Conference USA or the Mid-American Conference.

 Copyright 2019 by WPLG Local10.com - All rights reserved.